-Many guests ready for sightseeing ask: “What are the things to do and the places to visit in Dambulla besides the Cave Temple?”.
-Well, honestly not too much, or let’s say: Not too much that you can see and do IN Dambulla.
-Most of the amazing spots are spread around Dambulla.
-They are out in the jungle, hidden in the most scenic landscape!
-Which also means you need a tuk-tuk/taxi or rent a bike in order to get there.
+Many tourists who come to Dambulla ask: “What are the things to do and the places to visit in Dambulla besides the Cave Temple?”
+Well, honestly, not too many.
+Or let’s put it this way: There are not too many things to do in Dambulla itself.
+Most of the amazing spots worth seeing are spread around Dambulla.
+They lie outside in nature, hidden in the most scenic landscape!
+This also means that you need a tuk-tuk/taxi or rent a bicycle to get there.

 Places to visit in Dambulla